 But how can we solve global problems when societies are influenced by local interests?
 A hard nut to crack until the year 2050.
 One solution is to set a focus on the economy of industrial nations.
 Europe does not lack ambitious goals and has the will to restructure the energy industry towards a climate-neutral balance sheet.
 The Europe Union is committed to the Paris Climate Agreement of 2015, which aims to limit the impact of global warming to a rise of 1.5 degrees Celsius.

-There are ambitious plans in the European member states:
+ambitious plans in the European member states: